sparsh463/GCG-Sumnmer-work/README.md

 The additions_file.py adds the central arcsec error analysis, uncertainty plots for central arcsec stars, bright stars to the previous compare_epoch.py file in starfinder version compare script.

-You can run this as it is or copy the changes made.
+You can run this as it is instead of compare_epoch.py or copy the changes made.
+Remember to make the necessary file import changes in the stf_runs_compare_example1.py

 ** Central Arcsec stats table code addition **